-Increased brand visibility - A technology company may find it helpful to list or raise capital in the same jurisdiction in which its major markets or customers are located, in order to increase visibility and brand recognition.
+Increased brand visibility - A biotech or pharma company may find it helpful to list or raise capital in the same jurisdiction in which its major markets or customers are located, in order to increase visibility and brand recognition.
 A cross-border capital raising can also increase worldwide prominence.